codatio/demo-bill-pay/README.md

 #### In Codat...

+1. Set up integrations
   You should have a Codat account connected to the source that you want.
 For example to connect your Codat account to a Quickbooks Sandbox, follow [our docs](https://docs.codat.io/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup).
+2. Set up redirects

 #### Dependencies